-Your admissions file is assembled in the College of Graduate & Professional Studies where all official record-keeping for graduate students is maintained.
+Your admissions file is assembled in the College of Graduate Studies and Adult Learning where all official record-keeping for graduate students is maintained.
 Here are some things you can do to speed the processing of your application:

 - Send all required supporting materials in one envelope.
 Be sure to determine if your intended program needs any additional requirements such as a résumé, creative works portfolio, or teaching certificate.